-- First solo 3 months into flight training. - FAA written exam passed 6 months into flight training. - FAA checkride passed 12 months after beginning flight training.
+- First solo 3 months into flight training. - Written knowledge exam 6 months into flight training. - Checkride passed 12 months after beginning flight training.

 Progress Reports

 There will be three mandatory progress reports for your chapter's scholarship coordinator to complete.
 These reports will include flight training progress, chapter volunteer service (two hours per month are required), and the amount of money spent.
 These reports will be handled through WizeHive, which is the same online platform used for applications.
 Notification to complete these reports will be sent via email to your chapter's scholarship coordinator.